 Chicago and Illinois residents awoke this morning to a new set of Chicago ordinances.
 Mayor Daley called an early morning secret meeting of the Chicago City Council.
-New city ordinances were enacted under the cover of night, surprisingly reminiscent of the Miegs Field Airport closing.
+New city ordinances were enacted under the cover of night, surprisingly reminiscent of the Meigs Field Airport closing.
 The new Chicago ordinances take effect immediately.

 All reporters are hereby prohibited from using the words “clout” and “bribes” in the same sentence with the name of Da Mayor or any council member.